School of Graduate Studies (SGS) - Newark Health

 MSBS 593A Research in Biomedical Sciences (Masters Lab Rotation).
 2cr Fall and/or Spring

 The goal of the 2 credit Masters Laboratory rotation is to give students exposure to scientific research.
-This is accomplished by students spending at least 60 hours in a research lab, as well as submitting a final report to their mentor and the course director of Research in Biomedical Sciences (Dr. Stephen Garrett).
+This is accomplished by students spending at least 60 hours in a research lab, as well as submitting a final report to their mentor and the course director of Research in Biomedical Sciences (Dr. Carol Lutz).
 In contrast with a thesis, the research performed in a rotation does not necessarily have to be based on testing a hypothesis.
-For example, whereas one student might have their own project that is directed at asking a specific, if limited, question, another student might perform tasks that would be geared toward the creation of reagents or analysis of data.
+For example, whereas one student might have their own project that is directed at asking a specific, if limited, another student might perform tasks that would be geared toward the creation of reagents or analysis of data.
 In all cases, students are expected to take part in lab discussions and meetings, have a general understanding of the work carried out in the lab, and have an understanding of the utility of their work to the lab.

 A wide variety of materials are used in dentistry.
 They have changed the way dentistry is practiced today and provided patients with more esthetic and biocompatible options.
 This course will teach the fundamental principles of material science and strength of materials.
 It will provide a scientific framework for the use of biomaterials in the clinical treatment of patients.
 Student will be exposed to the different types of materials such as metals, polymers, ceramics, composites, adhesives and how they are currently used in dentistry.
 Students will be made aware of the basic and clinical properties that make them suitable for use and future innovations.
 The course comprises lectures and assigned literature to be reviewed and discussed by students.

 DENT 5910Q Oral Biology Research Seminar.
 1 cr.
 Spring

 Students attend seminar series in which scientists conducting dental research are invited from various institutions to present their work.